avishek04/Machine-Learning-Library/README.md

-# Lightweight Machine Learning Library
+# Machine Learning Library

-This is a light weight machine learning library developed by Avishek Choudhury as a part of CS6350 course in The University of Utah
+This is a light weight machine learning library developed by Avishek Choudhury as a part of CS6350 course in The University of Utah.

-# What does this library gives: